 The car insurance companies we represent offer a broad range of benefits for every budget.
 And the cost of your premium could be even less if you qualify for discounts.
-When you apply for auto insurance, you’ll be asked a series of questions, including if you want collision, comprehensive coverage, or both.
+When you apply for auto insurance in California, you’ll be asked a series of questions, including if you want collision, comprehensive coverage, or both.

 We’ll ask about the liability limits you prefer and how much of a deductible you want.
 With the range of options available, deciding which is best for you can be confusing.
 That’s where we come in.

-At American Tri-Star Insurance, we have a team of experts ready to answer all of your California auto insurance questions.
+American Tri-Star Insurance has a team of experts ready to answer all your California auto insurance questions.
 We can help you decide what level of coverage you need to make sure you choose the best policy to suit your needs.
+Find out why drivers in California turn to American Tri-Star for auto insurance in San Diego, Orange County, and Northern California.

 Areas We Serve